-CO2 emissions related to fossil fuels have increased by 61%, the melting of the poles, the great heat waves, … climate change is teaching us a lesson and stopping it is in our hands.
+CO2 emissions related to fossil fuels have increased by 61%, the melting of the poles, the great heat waves...
+Climate change is teaching us a lesson and stopping it is in our hands.

 You cannot talk about sustainability without taking into account the environment that surrounds us and the protection of our land.
 In order to achieve sustainable production, it is essential to talk about circularity and infinite production with finite resources.

-Mending, reusing, giving new uses to things that can no longer fulfill their original function, but are used for many others...
+Mending, reusing, giving new uses to things that can no longer fulfill their original function, but are useful for many others...
 All this is not new, it has been with us for a long time and we must not forget it.
 It is tradition and common sense, currently it is also called Circularity, it was already invented, but now technology allows us to take this concept further.

-In our case, we have been responsibly managing pre-consumer waste for more than two decades so that it can have a second life in other industries.
+In our case, we have been managing pre-consumer waste responsibly for more than two decades so that it can have a second life in other industries.

 Waste is generated throughout the production process, especially in the dyeing and washing of jeans.
 Although we use methods with which we manage to minimize waste, it is very difficult not to generate it.

 Currently post-consumer waste can be recycled, incinerated or ends up in landfills.
-Those that are recycled are turned into yarn so that they can be used again as fabric.
+Those that are recycled are turned into spinning so that they can be used again as fabric.
 For example, our Ecolojeans are made with recycled cotton from other jeans.

 We are currently working on a new project called Neo-Recycling .
 One of the objectives is to develop technologies with low environmental impact.
 One of the pillars of Neo Recycling is the study of methodologies capable of obtaining recycled material from pre-consumer and post-consumer waste for its reincorporation into the production process and thus be able to have a completely circular production process.